PixelSageXD/Splatoon-MaplistGenerator/README.md

 Let me know!!
 I just made this as a silly project but I'd love to continue updating this for all of the needs of the comp Splatoon community :)
 I'm sure this program won't need editing for a while, but any bug reporting or feature ideas would be great.

+## Why not use Sendou?

+I felt like making this program so you should use it.
+More seriously - I felt like there were a few functions that would be nice to have in my own program (choosing exactly how many games of each mode, having weighted randomness, etc.)